misakisaysyes/CSS-The-Definitive-Guide-4th-zh/docs/ch9.md

 <Figures figure="9-104">Repeated tiling of repeating-gradient images</Figures>

 If you use percentages in your repeating linear gradients, they’ll be placed the same as if the gradient wasn’t of the repeating variety.
 Then again, this would mean that all of the gradients defined by those color stops would be seen and none of the repetitions would be visible, so percentages are kind of pointless with repeating linear gradients.

-On the other hand, percentages can be very useful with repeating radial gradients, where the size of the circle or ellipse is defined, percentage positions along the gradi‐ ent ray are defined, and you can see beyond the endpoint of the gradient ray.
+On the other hand, percentages can be very useful with repeating radial gradients, where the size of the circle or ellipse is defined, percentage positions along the gradient ray are defined, and you can see beyond the endpoint of the gradient ray.
 For example, assume:

 ```css
 .allhail {